robertsLando/node-red-contrib-m-bus/README.md

 This node will subscribe to a M-Bus client events and will output messages on `mbScanComplete`, `mbDeviceUpdated` and `mbDevicesLoaded` events with data in `msg.payload` and the event name in `msg.topic`.

+### mbus-controller

+This node is used to send commands to an M-Bus client. `msg.topic` must contains command name and `msg.payload` tha command data.
+Allowed commands are:

+* *scan*: Start a scan of devices.
+Will return an `Array` of `string`s with found devices secondary IDs
+* *getDevices*: Will return an `Object` as `msg.payload` with two properties:
+  * **devices**: `Object` where keys are devices secondary IDs and values are devices data.
+  * **errors**: `Object` where keys are devices secondary IDs and values are `true` if devices has an error
+* *getDevice*: Input `msg.payload.address` must contain the address (primary or secondary) of the device to read.
+Output will contain requested device datas.

+**IMPORTANT NOTE**

+Every command is queued, **M-Bus is really slow** and takes around 10 second for each read, many minutes for a scan, **don't send repeated commands** but wait for the response.
+Max commands queue is set to 10 commands, after the limit is reached the new command will be pushed in queue and the 'oldest' command in queue will be removed.

 # Authors

 [Daniel Lando](https://github.com/robertsLando)